Welcome

 Bitterne Park Growing Places

-We’re repeating our successful community food growing project again this year, with a big seed giveaway in February.
+We’re repeating our successful community food growing project again this year.
 Watch this space for news of what’s next this year.

 Imagine 2030 using the Transition Time Machine